debrianruhut/debrianruhut/README.md

 # Hi, welcome to My Github Repository 👋
 **Greetings** my name is **Debrian Ruhut Saragih** aka. ✨**debrianruhut**✨, I'm a self-taught passionate Web Developer.
-I like various things related to IT development, as well as solving problems with the help of computer applications.
+I like various things related to IT development, as well as solving problems with the help of computer applications (computational thinking).

 ## Websites:
 - 🤖 [debrianruhut.web.id](https://debrianruhut.web.id) / Personal Blog